kiennd/zcash-infra/README.md

 ### Security Notes

 - Prometheus and Node Exporter are only accessible within the Docker network
-- Only Grafana is exposed publicly through Caddy reverse proxy at foo.bar.com
+- Only Grafana is exposed publicly through Nginx reverse proxy at foo.bar.com
 - All sensitive credentials are stored in the `.env` file
 - Change all default credentials in the `.env` file for production deployments
 - Default credentials are provided only for development purposes